milaabl/milaabl/README.md

 <img width="70%" src="https://raw.githubusercontent.com/milaabl/readme-mosaic/main/data/output.gif" alt="Output GIF"/>
 </details>

 ⭐ Star the [readme-mosaic](https://github.com/milaabl/readme-mosaic) repo for your 🐈‍⬛ avatar to be included in the next picture redrawing.
 The more users star the repo, the more realistic the picture will look like because the colors will get more diverse.
 It's a Python workflow.
-The author of the painting above is Arkhip Kuindzhi — a Ukrainian painter.
+The author of the painting above is Arkhip Kuindzhi — a Ukrainian painter 💙💛.

-♟️If you have some time, you can [play this open-source chess](https://github.com/milaabl/readme-chess) game
+♟️If you have some time, you can [join this open-source chess](https://github.com/milaabl/readme-chess) game and submit your move!

 <a href="https://github.com/milaabl/readme-chess/blob/master/README.md"><img src="https://raw.githubusercontent.com/milaabl/readme-chess/master/chess.png" alt="README chess dynamic game preview" width="50%" /></a>

-✍️ Check out my <a href="https://medium.com/@milaabl2405">Medium</a>!
+✍️ Check out my <a href="https://medium.com/@milaabl2405">Medium</a> for Web3-related posts!